binu1515/Licence-plate/README.md

-# In this project using opencv to detect licence plate numbers from car pictures.
+# In this project using opencv to detect licence plate  from car pictures.